armbian/documentation/docs/build-framework/switches/performance.md

 Speeds up `rewrite-kernel-patches` and `rewrite-uboot-patches` up to `nproc` level by spinning up overlayfs-based worktrees and processing patches in parallel.
 Cross-patch dependencies (e.g. a single file touched by two or more patches) are detected beforehand and grouped for sequential processing to preserve context.

-!!! tip "Note"
-    This feature is experimental.
-Check the output against a classic sequential rewrite to make sure the diff is 0.

 #### PARALLEL_WORKERS

 `integer`